Friday, May 19, 2023

 After breakfast (we made the breakfast in our homestay), we left for Carthage from nearby Carthage Hamilcar (Hamilcar is father of Hannibal) Train Station (called TGM - it is a light rail - 7 minutes walk from our homestay).
 The fare is only 0.50 Dinar or Rs 13.
 We got down at Carthage Hannibal station.
 It is only 2 stations away or 5 minutes away.

-Hannibal hailed from Tunisia in ancient times.
-After Hannibal’s armies were defeated by the Romans, the Romans settled in modern day Tunisia and many ruins were left behind.
+After Hannibal’s armies were defeated by the Romans, at the Punic Wars, Carthage was destroyed by the Romans in 146 BC, who later rebuilt the city lavishly.
+Julius Caesar initiated the plans to rebuild Carthage, but it was ultimately carried out by Augustus, his successor.
 In fact, Tunisia has some of the most well kept Roman ruins I’ve ever seen.

 There are a few different Carthage metro stops you can get off at, so choose the one that’s closest to whatever site you want to start at.
 You can buy one single ticket at any of the sites to get access to all the sites.
 You can reach Carthage from Central/downtown Tunis by TGM light rail.
 The train costs about 1 dinar (~50 cents).
 Sidi Bou Said is a few stops further from Carthage on the TGM light rail.

 We did everything walking and then finally we left for Sidi Bou Said.
 We had our lunch at the centre of Sidi Bou Said and we exchanged Dinar here at the exchagne centre at the "Centre" of Sidi Bou Said.
-There isn’t a whole lot to do in Sidi Bou Said, except enjoy the views of the Mediterranean, take some pictures of the unique architecture.
-With its white walls and blue accented windows and roof tops, this place appear oddly similar to Santorini and Chefchaouen of Morocco.
+You can walk around the different alleys and enjoy the views of the Mediterranean, take some pictures of the unique architecture.
 It’s hard not to fall in love with this quaint sea-side town outside of Tunis.
 We had free time to stroll in the alley of Sidi Bou Said.
 The blue and white village overviews the bay of Tunis.

 Cafe de Delices, a restaurant in Sidi Bou Said serving average food is a great place to have a drink and soak in the views.
 I wouldn’t recommend it for much more than that however.